tcolgate/tcolgate.github.io/content/blog/newest.md

 ```

 Since this is using pre-recorded values, the match does not need do do any calculation and
-should therefore be very fast indeeed.
+should therefore be very fast indeed.

 ## Performance